-There are several popular architectures that make use of residual blocks and residual connections and can be used for the classification task, such as MobilNet, ResNet and ConvNext etc. You are encouraged to read their respective research papers to understand better how they work.
-Two of the most popular ones are mentioned below, for your reference.
+There are several other blocks that make use of residual blocks and residual connections and can be used for the classification task, such as MobilNet, ResNet and ConvNext etc. You are encouraged to read their respective research papers to understand better how they work and implement blocks from these architectures.
+You can then combine different blocks and test what combination works the best.
+Two papers are mentioned below.